IDEA-120/Course-Materials/week_07_week_of_02-22-2021/project-2_green-screen.md

 [![A Virtual Zoom Double](./zoom-double.png)](https://twitter.com/i/status/1245939558899802113) *[A Virtual Zoom Double](https://twitter.com/i/status/1245939558899802113)*

 For this project you will create a video using any technique and tool of your choice that will become the background environment for Zoom.
+You will demo the video background in a Zoom session, using a screen recording application to capture the results.
+The demo video should be long enough to see your background loop (approximately 2 to 3 minutes).

 **Requirements**
-* Using a video editor of your choice (like Adobe Premiere which will have a lab on in week 7), create a video that is 1 minute long
+* Using a video editor of your choice (like Adobe Premiere, which will have a lab/tutorial on in week 7), create a video that is 1 minute long
 * It must alter our perception of your space in some way (even in a very subtle way), or it must take us to an entirely new space
 * You can record the video yourself or you can [appropriate](https://www.tate.org.uk/art/art-terms/a/appropriation) video (or a sequence of images) and edit it to make it your own
 * You can think at human scale or you can think small (model making?) or huge (space, planets, giants)
-* The virtual background must be enabled at the time of Critique on Thursday, October 22 in Week 9
+* The virtual background must be enabled, and a demo video of it in use recorded using screen capture software ([for Mac](https://support.apple.com/en-us/HT208721), [for Windows](https://www.pcmag.com/how-to/how-to-capture-video-clips-in-windows-10), using [Quicktime](https://support.apple.com/en-us/HT208721), [Adobe Creative Cloud](https://www.adobe.com/uk/creativecloud/tools/screen-recorder.html?red=a)), or [another 3rd party application](https://blog.hubspot.com/marketing/how-to-record-your-screen)).